ioannispartalas/CrossLingual-NLP-AMLD2020/README.md

 ```bash
 python semeval2csv.py --infile INFILE --outfile OUTFILE [--train]
 ```
 where you just need to specify the input and output files respectively and whether it is a train or test set.
-Crate a datasets directlry in data and put their the files.
+Create a directory named ***datasets*** under data and put their the generated csv files.
 You will have to change accordingly the naming convention for loading the files in the Dataset class.

 ## Structure of the workshop
 The workshop structure is as follows: